 Maybe it’s just because I love balm cleansers, or maybe it’s because the cleansing balm has truly grown on me, but I’ve really started to enjoy using this cleanser.
 I actually find myself reaching for this cleansing balm when it’s time to remove my makeup.
 The size of this cleanser is a little smaller (2.3 oz) than some of the other cleansing balms (3.88 oz) I use, so keep that in mind that you may go through a jar of this quicker than others.

 Versed Stroke of Brilliance Brightening Serum is formulated to brighten your skin, so it is not surprising that it contains Vitamin C. The serum contains a stable form of ascorbic acid in a water base.
 Versed does not disclose the percentage of Vitamin C in the formulation but keep in mind that vitamin C (Sodium Ascorbyl Phosphate) is the 10th ingredient in the list of ingredients.
-Ingredients are listed with the largest amounts first, so I don’t think that Vitamin C is in high concentrations in this product.
+A reader kindly informed me and Versed confirmed that the serum contains 0.5% vitamin C, 1.0% Niacinamide, and 2.0% licorice root.

 Active Ingredient: Niacinamide